pieroproietti/penguins-eggs/sourceforge/files/packages-deb/testing/README.md

 * partitions module on krill must to correctly display for: SCSI, IDE, SATA, VirtIO block and NVMe
-* when the partisions are made, append a number N to devise: for example: /dev/sda first partition will be /dev/sda1, but in case of NVMe devicese, they will be added in the follow way: /dev/nvme0n1 first partition /dev/nvme0n1p1, second partition /dev/nvme0n1p2 and so on
+* when the partitions are made, append a number N to device: for example: /dev/sda first partition will be /dev/sda1, but in case of NVMe devicese, they will be added in the follow way: /dev/nvme0n1 first partition /dev/nvme0n1p1, second partition /dev/nvme0n1p2 and so on
-* probably I must make corrections on fstab and others things... not sure for now, I can't test that...
-I use variables, so perhaps can magically fit... but You will see
+* krill: added support to NVMe and paravirtualizated  disk; /dev/vda, /dev/nvme0n